The Alchemist's Lair

 When you don’t feel like writing, the blank page is daunting.

-Need to write some web content quickly?
-There are a few copywriting formulas you can use to outline your piece at ease.
+Need to write a blog post quickly?
+Pick a proven copywriting formula to outline your piece at ease.
 Stuck on fiction works?
 Have a closer look at classic story structures for inspiration.
 You can also start with typical text structures (see below), and select the one that suits your content best.

 #4 Spice up your writing space